21 Secrets Hotels Won’t Tell You

 Always request clean linens when you check in

 We wash the sheets every day, but blankets often only get washed once a week.
 And the bedspreads?
 If there’s no visible stain, it’s maybe once a month.
-This is why you really should be washing your own sheets at least once a week.
+Find out about 13 ways your hotel room could make you sick.

 In this economy, everything is negotiable